Dynamical Boson Stars: Boson stars in astronomy

+Other studies solve the Gross--Pitaevskii equation for a Bose--Einstein condensate as a model of dark matter stars and study its stability properties \citep{2012JCAP...06..001L,2015PhRvD..91d4041M,Marsh:2015wka}.

-The solitonic nature of boson stars (see Figure~\ref{fig:soliton}) lends itself naturally to the wonderful observation of dark matter in the Bullet Cluster~\cite{Lee:2008mq}.
-Ref.~\cite{1475-7516-2010-01-007} attempts to determine a minimum galactic mass from such a match.
+The solitonic nature of boson stars (see Fig.~\ref{fig:soliton}) lends itself naturally to the wonderful observation of dark matter in the Bullet Cluster \citep{Lee:2008mq}. \cite{1475-7516-2010-01-007} attempt to determine a minimum galactic mass from such a match.

-Interestingly Ref.~\cite{Barranco:2011pv} foregoes boson stars and instead looks for quasi-stationary scalar solutions about a Schwarzschild black hole that could conceivably survive for cosmological times.
-Another approach is to use scalar fields for both the dark matter halo and the supermassive, central object.
-Ref.~\cite{2010JCAP...11..002A} looks for such a match, but finds no suitable solutions.
-Quite a number of more exotic models viably fit within current constraints, including those using Q-balls~\cite{Doddato:2011hx}.
+Interestingly, \cite{Barranco:2011pv} foregoe boson stars and instead look for quasi-stationary scalar solutions about a Schwarzschild black hole that could conceivably survive for cosmological times.
+Another approach is to use scalar fields for both the dark matter halo and the supermassive, central object. \cite{2010JCAP...11..002A} look for such a match, but find no suitable solutions.
+Quite a number of more exotic models viably fit within current constraints, including those using Q-balls \citep{Doddato:2011hx}.

+\sllnewer{ Instead of beginning with boson stars as dark matter, recent work considers the \textbf{formation} of soliton stars from the existence of a bosonic field. \cite{Gorghetto:2022sue} consider a dark vector boson and argue that such a field will be produced during inflation in the early universe from vacuum fluctuations.
+Such fluctuations would then condense into gravitationally bound solitons, Proca stars, and survive as a significant component of dark matter. \cite{Arvanitaki:2019rax} posit a cosmological \emph{large-misalignment mechanism} that can lead to the formation of axion stars and study its observational consequences. \cite{Levkov:2018kau} provide another well motivated formation channel in which virialized dark matter bosons (dark QCD axions or Fuzzy Dark Matter) condense into stars in the kinetic regime. }

+Section~\ref{dynamics_binary_bs} discusses the dynamics of boson stars including some references commenting on the implications of the dynamics for dark matter.

-\section{Boson Stars in Mathematical Relativity}
+\section{Boson stars in mathematical relativity}

 Although the experimental foundation for the existence of boson stars is completely lacking, on the theoretical and mathematical front, boson stars are well studied.
-Recent work includes a mathematical approach in terms of large and small data~\cite{2009arXiv0910.2721F}, followed up by studying singularity formation~\cite{2011arXiv1103.3140L} and uniqueness~\cite{2009arXiv0905.3105F,lenzmann2009} for a certain boson star equation.
-In Ref.~\cite{ozawa2009}, they study radial solutions of the semi-relativistic Hartree type equations in terms of global well posedness.
-Ref.~\cite{Bicak:2010tt} demonstrates stationarity of time periodic scalar field solutions.
+Recent work includes a mathematical approach in terms of large and small data \citep{2009arXiv0910.2721F}, followed up by studying singularity formation \citep{2011arXiv1103.3140L} and uniqueness \citep{2009arXiv0905.3105F,lenzmann2009} for a certain boson star equation.
+In \cite{ozawa2009}, they study radial solutions of the semi-relativistic Hartree type equations in terms of global well-posedness. \cite{Bicak:2010tt} demonstrate stationarity of time periodic scalar field solutions.